 I have been accused of cherry picking scripture on numerous occasions, but this accusation has little ground.
-Yes, I accept some parts of the Bible as true while rejecting others, but I am not cherry picking.
-When it comes to scripture, there is a difference between cherry picking and separating the wheat from the chaff.
+Yes, I accept some parts of the Bible as factual while rejecting others, but I am not cherry picking.
+When it comes to scripture, there is a difference between cherry picking and separating wheat from the chaff.
 Cherry picking is when a Christian isolates the convenient and sensible parts of the Bible, while ignoring any ugly parts that might do their worldview a disservice.
-Separating the wheat from the chaff, on the other hand, is a consistent method of testing the character of scripture to discern what parts come from God and, and what parts come from Man.
+Separating wheat from chaff, on the other hand, is a consistent method of testing the character of scripture to discern what parts come from God, and what parts come from man.

-When I separate the wheat from the chaff, I stand of the threshing floor of biblical criticism.
-All scripture is at once thrown up into the air and, once the wind has done its work, the flawed things that are of Man are blown away, while the good things that are of God return to the floor for harvest.
+When I separate wheat from chaff, I stand of the threshing floor of biblical criticism.
+All scripture is at once thrown up into the air and, once the wind of reason has done its work, the flawed things that are of man are blown away, while the good things that are of God return to the floor for harvest.

 With scripture removed from its pedestal, I can begin applying my criteria.
-My personal experience of God leads me to conclude that the establishment, preservation, and fulfillment of shalom is God’s ultimate intent for all creation.
-It is this lens – the lens of God’s universal shalom – that filters my view of scripture.
-It is the wind that blows away the chaff.
-This lens, placed over the eyes of reason and skepticism, yields an understanding of the Bible that enriches and empowers the Christian life and thereby brings good to the world.
+My personal experience of God leads me to conclude that the the expansion of the life and love of the Trinitarian community is God’s ultimate intent for all creation.
+It is this lens – the lens of self-emptying love – that filters my view of scripture.
+This lens, placed over reasoning eyes, yields an understanding of the Bible that enriches and empowers the Christian life and thereby brings good to the world.
 When I read the Bible, I continually ask myself if the character of what I’m reading reflects the character of who I know God to be.
-Does this part of scripture reflect God’s shalom?
-The answer is not always clear, but with careful study everything falls into place.
+Does this part of scripture reflect the self-emptying love of the Trinity?
+The answer is not always immediately clear, but with careful study everything falls into place.